-To preserve and protect scenic, historic and recreational lands with high natural resource values in the greater Truckee Donner region.
+To preserve and protect scenic, historic and recreational lands with high natural resource values in the greater Truckee Donner region and manage recreational activities on these lands in a sustainable manner.

 Our conservation strategy is three pronged.
 We work to protect: